 - Some booths are flashier and bigger than others, but don’t judge a team by its booth.
 Definitely visit and support them all, and follow your taste buds.

 - Bring zip lock bags or pants with plenty of pockets to smuggle the leftovers.

 - Bring the kids too.
-While some of the events, such as the patron party and late nights, are for the adults, the festival itself is family friendly.
-It’s a great way to spend the day outdoors listening to music, eating food, and maybe enjoying a few libations, while bonding with the family.
-That is how NOLA kids are raised after all.
+The festival itself is family friendly.
+It’s a great way to spend the day outdoors listening to music, eating food, and maybe enjoying a few libations, while bonding with the fam.
+That’s how NOLA kids are raised, after all.
 But, if that doesn’t assure you, stop by the kid area, equipped with bounce houses and activities to keep them contained for enough time to sneak in the bacon s’more that you really didn’t want to share with them anyway.